itf/6s092/courses/IAP19/PS/PS24/content.md

 # Evaluating runtime

-The runtime of Dijkstra's largely relies upon the properties of the priority queue used to select the next vertex to visit.
-We will analyze the runtime of the algorithm when implemented with a min-heap priority queue and with a Fibonacci heap priority queue.
-As mentioned previously, the priority queue selects vertices using their distances as keys.
+Because Dijkstra's algorithm heavily relies on those three priority queue operations, it makes sense that the runtime of Dijkstra's also largely relies upon the implementation of the priority queue.
+Let's analyze the runtime of the algorithm when implemented with two different implementations: a min-heap priority queue and a Fibonacci heap priority queue.

 We can aggregate the work done over the execution of Dijkstra's as follows: